Whiplash: A Serious Injury That May Take Days to Appear

 The truth is, any sudden or violent movement of the head has the potential to cause a whiplash injury.
 Most people understandably connect whiplash to car accidents, specifically rear-end accidents.
 That’s the context in which we often hear about it.
 What surprises most people is how little force is required to cause it.
 Whiplash injuries can occur from even low-speed vehicle accidents.

 If someone else’s negligence led to your whiplash injury, you may be entitled to compensation.
-Contact us immediately to discuss your case.
+Contact one of our whiplash injury attorneys immediately to discuss your case.

 What Are the Symptoms of Whiplash?

 According to Johns Hopkins, common symptoms of whiplash can include: